 Students are not permitted to leave campus between class dismissal and robotics (e.g., no runs to Diva for a quick cuppa).

 If a student is absent for the school day, no separate notification is required for being absent from robotics.
-Otherwise, all absences must be communicated in advance via email to Mr. James.
+Otherwise, all absences must be communicated in advance via email to the instructor.

 Students who choose to engage in disruptive behavior or otherwise fail to participate will be asked to take a break for a week or two or reconsider their goals and participation in the robotics program.

 The application should be completed by the student, not the parent or guardian.
 Participants will be selected based on the application content and not by the order in which applications are submitted.
-Applications will remain open until September 21.
+Applications will remain open until the class is full.
 After students are selected, they will receive a registration form to complete payment of the program fee and a permission slip.
 Meetings will begin in October and will be Wednesday afternoons from 3:15 – 5:00 PM through May.

 There is space for twelve students.
 This program is only available to students in grades six, seven, and eight.